DeAnne Julius: Early life and education

 Julius was born the daughter of Marvin and Maxine Julius, and was raised in Ames, Iowa.

-She earned a BSc degree in economics from Iowa State University, and an MA and PhD degree in economics from the University of California, Davis.
+She earned a BSc degree in economics from Iowa State University, and an MA degree and a PhD degree in economics from the University of California, Davis.
 She holds five honorary doctorates, from the University of Warwick, University of Birmingham, South Bank University, University of Bath, and Iowa State University.

 Career

 After graduating, Julius began her career at the CIA as an economic analyst from 1970 to 1971.
-In 1975, after earning her Ph.D., she went on to work as a project economist with the World Bank in Washington, D.C.
+In 1975, after earning her doctorate, she went on to work as a project economist with the World Bank in Washington, D.C.

 From 1986 to 1997, she held a succession of posts, including chief economist at British Airways and Royal Dutch Shell.
 From September 1997 to May 2001, she was a full-time member of the Monetary Policy Committee of the Bank of England, and sat on the Court of the Bank of England until May 2004.
-She chaired HM Treasury's banking services consumer codes review group in 2000–01 and the Public Services Industry Review in 2007-8 for the UK Department for Business, Enterprise and Regulatory Reform.
+She chaired HM Treasury's banking services consumer codes review group in 2000–2001 and the Public Services Industry Review in 2007–2008 for the UK Department for Business, Enterprise and Regulatory Reform.

 She was a non-executive director on the boards of Lloyds Bank and Serco Group from 2001 to 2007, BP from 2001 to 2011, Roche Holdings SA from 2002 to 2016, Jones Lang LaSalle from 2008 to 2019, Deloitte LLP from 2011 to 2014 and ICE Benchmark Administration from 2016 to 2019.
 Julius was the Chairman of Chatham House, formally known as the Royal Institute of International Affairs, from 2003 to 2012.
-From 2014 to 2019 she was chair of the Council of University College London.
+From 2014 to 2019, she was chair of the Council of University College London.